emilyvertosick/Statistics-Course/docs/09-answers.md

 ## [1] 4.699746e-06
 ```

-This p value can also be read as 4.7 x 10^-6^.
+This p-value can also be read as 4.7 x 10^-6^.
 An interesting question though: is it important whether p is <0.0005 or 4.7 x 10^-6^?

 What is "degrees of freedom" and how come it is 510?
 Think about it this way: You have a line of ten people outside your door.
 You know the mean age of this group.
 Each person comes in one-by-one, you try to guess their age and they tell you how old they actually are.
 As each person comes in, your guesses will get better and better (for example, if the first three people have ages less than the mean, you will guess the age of the fourth person as something above the mean).
 However, only when you have the ages of the first nine people will you be able to guess for sure the age of the next (and last) person.
 In other words, the ages of the first nine people are "free", the age of the last person is "constrained".
 So "degrees of freedom" is the sample size minus one.
 Little catch though: for an unpaired test (such a straight drug v. placebo trial), you have two different groups and two different means.
 You would therefore be able to predict the scores of two observations (the last patient in each group).
-Degrees of freedom in an unpaired test is therefore the total sample size minus two (or, put another way, the sample size in group a minus one plus the sample size in group b minus one.)
+Degrees of freedom in an unpaired test is therefore the total sample size minus two (or, put another way, the sample size in group a minus one plus the sample size in group b minus one).

 ### lesson3b.rds